The Notorious Cherry Bombs: The Cherry Bombs

-Return as The Notorious Cherry Bombs
+Return as the Notorious Cherry Bombs

-In 2003, several of the former members of The Cherry Bombs, including Gill and Crowell, re-united.
+In 2003, several of the former members of the Cherry Bombs, including Gill and Crowell, re-united.
 Emory Gordy Jr. opted not to participate in the reunited group, which by then comprised Eddie Bayers (drums), Richard Bennett (electric guitar, bouzouki, cavaquinho), Hank DeVito (steel guitar, Dobro), Tony Brown (piano, keyboards), John Hobbs (piano, keyboards), and Michael Rhodes (bass guitar), with Gill and Crowell alternating as lead singers.
 A year later, the band was signed to a record deal with Universal South Records to record their first album as an actual band.
-Due to legal concerns, the band was renamed The Notorious Cherry Bombs.
-Their self-titled album produced a minor hit on the Billboard Hot Country Singles & Tracks charts that year in "It's Hard to Kiss the Lips at Night That Chew Your Ass Out All Day Long".
+Due to legal concerns, the band was renamed the Notorious Cherry Bombs.
+Their self-titled album produced a minor hit on the Billboard Hot Country Singles & Tracks chart that year with "It's Hard to Kiss the Lips at Night That Chew Your Ass Out All Day Long".
 This was followed by "Let It Roll, Let It Ride" which failed to chart.
-Also included on the album was "Making Memories of Us", which had previously been recorded by Tracy Byrd and would later become a Number One hit when Keith Urban released his own version in 2005.
-After the release of their second single, The Notorious Cherry Bombs disbanded again, and Crowell and Gill resumed their solo careers.
+Also included on the album was "Making Memories of Us", which had previously been recorded by Tracy Byrd and would later become a number one hit when Keith Urban released his own version in 2005.
+After the release of their second single, the Notorious Cherry Bombs disbanded again, and Crowell and Gill resumed their solo careers.